Hello from The New Baldwins

 Jessica, their daughter, lives on a farm in Georgia and has been instrumental in setting up our administrative and financial procedures.
 She has been a casting director and is into sustainable living.
 Her vision is a pet-friendly chill-out relaxed elegant place.
 Her billiards table is enjoyed every day.

 What about our volunteers?
 They are a remarkable group of adventurers from all over the world-Germany, Japan, Belgium, France, Peru and Australia who have come to us for a working vacation and an opportunity to develop English language skills and enjoy the intoxicating beauty and nature of Muskoka.
 They have exceeded all expectations.
-And what about Shane our knowledgeable blogging tutor, guiding us through the murky waters of the internet?

 That’s why we think the New Baldwins Resort is unique.
-Visit us on line and in person and see if you agree.
+Visit us online and in person and see if you agree.
 We’ll be open throughout the year.

 The Story of: The New Baldwins